Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Do you have a blog and/or lots of pages for your content?

 Google uses something called “Topical Authority” to rank websites on Google.
-In other words, the more pages or articles you have on your website talking about a certain topic, the more likely Google will view your website as an expert on that topic.
+In other words, the more pages or articles you have on your website discussing a certain topic, the more likely Google will view your website as an expert.

 You need to create enough content to achieve “Topical Authority”.

-There’s no set rule on how many articles you need to achieve “topical authority” because it depends on which keywords you’re targeting.
+There’s no set rule on how many articles you need to achieve “topical authority” because it depends on your target keywords.

 However, you can use Surfer SEO’s “Content Planner” feature to determine what content topics your website needs to cover to achieve “Topical Authority” on a certain subject.